 Primary cancer means where the cancer started.
+The part of the body where the cancer first started to grow is called the primary site.
 The cancer type is usually named after the part of the body where it first started to grow.
 For example, a cancer that starts in the lung is called a primary lung cancer.

 A secondary cancer happens when cancer cells separate from a primary site and spread to another part of the body.
 The cancer cells travel through the blood or lymphatic system and form a new cancer somewhere else in the body.